sbrisard/janus/docs/installation.rst

 Set the following values::

   [myconfig]
-  fftw3 = fftw3
-  fftw3_mpi = fftw3_mpi
-  fftw3-include = /path/to/headers
+  include_dirs = /path/to/headers
-  fftw3-library = /path/to/binaries
+  library_dirs = /path/to/binaries
-  with-mpi = yes
-  mpicc = /path/to/MPI-enabled/compiler
+  libraries = fftw3, fftw3_mpi

 Then, issue the standard commands in a console::

-  python setup.py build_ext --config=myconfig
-  python setup.py install --user --config=myconfig
+  python setup.py install --user

 Compilation and installation under Windows
 ==========================================